MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 ---
-title: How Microsoft 365 Copilot decides which plugin to use
+title: How the Microsoft 365 Copilot Orchestrator Chooses Plugins
 description: Learn how the Microsoft Copilot orchestrator determines which plugin skill to apply for a given user prompt.
 author: erikadoyle
 ms.author: edoyle
 ms.topic: overview
-ms.date: 08/15/2024
+ms.date: 11/01/2024
 ---

 <!-- markdownlint-disable MD024 MD051 -->

-# How Microsoft 365 Copilot decides which plugin to use
+# Overview of the Microsoft 365 Copilot orchestrator

 Microsoft 365 Copilot is your personal assistant for work.
 It helps with various general **tasks**, such as writing, summarizing, researching, and more.
 Copilot has different **skills** that correspond to these different types of tasks.
 For example, Copilot can summarize action items from a meeting, suggest edits to a file, or track down resources and experts on a given topic within your organization.
 Each skill has its own parameters and outputs that are tailored to the specific task.